lazm27/UPI-EXTRACT/README.md

 ## Installation

-1. **Install Python**: Ensure you have Python 3.x installed.
+1. Install Python: Ensure you have Python 3.x installed.
 You can download it from [python.org](https://www.python.org/downloads/).

-2. **Install Required Packages**: Use pip to install the required packages.
+2. Install Required Packages: Use pip to install the required packages.
 You can run the following command:

    ```bash
    pip install opencv-python pytesseract numpy